24×7 Emergency Spill Response 1300 785 003

 Automated collection

 For larger volumes of chemicals or in industrial settings, automated systems may be used to collect and transfer chemicals directly into containers.
-This is particularly useful for reducing human error, preventing exposure, and increasing efficiency in the collection process.

 After chemicals are collected and stored in secure containers, the next step is transporting them to a facility where they can be treated or disposed of properly.
 Transportation should be done carefully to prevent any accidents or mishandling.